 All additional or dissenting views are to be provided to the General Counsel (or another staff member designated by the Chairman) no later than two days after the date the Chairman provides notice to the Commissioners of the meeting to approve the report, and the staff member shall promptly circulate to all Commissioners all such additional or dissenting views.

-Commissioners submitting additional or dissenting views for publication by the Commission's commercial publisher (see section 3(c) below) must specify the maximum length thereof when making the submission per section 2(a) above.
+Commissioners submitting additional or dissenting views for publication by the Commission's commercial publisher (see section 3(b) below) must specify the maximum length thereof when making the submission per section 2(a) above.

 The final versions of any additional or dissenting views must be provided to the Commission staff no later than 5:00 PM EST on the day after the day the Commission approves the report.